utsaslab/crashmonkey/README.md

 Bounded black-box crash testing (B<sup>3</sup>) is a new approach to testing file-system crash consistency.
 B<sup>3</sup> is a black-box testing approach which requires **no modification** to file-system code.
 B<sup>3</sup> exhaustively generates and tests workloads in a bounded space.
 We implement B<sup>3</sup> by building two tools - CrashMonkey and Ace.
 The OSDI'18 paper **Finding Crash-Consistency Bugs with Bounded Black-Box Crash Testing** has a detailed discussion of B<sup>3</sup>, CrashMonkey, and Ace. <br>
 [[Paper PDF](https://www.cs.utexas.edu/~jaya/pdf/osdi18-B3.pdf)] [[Slides](https://www.cs.utexas.edu/~jaya/slides/osdi18-B3-slides.pdf)] [[Bibtex]()]

+CrashMonkey and Ace have found several long-standing bugs in widely-used file systems like btrfs and F2FS.
+The tools work out-of-the-box with any POSIX file system: no modification required to the file system.

 ### CrashMonkey ###
 CrashMonkey is a file-system agnostic record-replay-and-test framework.
 Unlike existing tools like dm-log-writes which require a manual checker script, CrashMonkey automatically tests for data and metadata consistency of persisted files.
 CrashMonkey needs only one input to run - the workload to be tested.
 We have described the rules for writing a workload for CrashMonkey [here](docs/workload.md).
 More details about the internals of CrashMonkey can be found [here](docs/CrashMonkey.md).